-Believing that you received more sleep than you did is enough to give your brain some of the positive effects of sleep."How to put your mind to sleep" and 'associate positivity' with sleeping
+SLEEP Believing that you received more sleep than you did is enough to give your brain some of the positive effects of sleep."How to put your mind to sleep" and 'associate positivity' with sleeping

 20% acid foods and 80% alkaline foods

-Diets rich in animal proteins tend to produce acidic urine,
+Diets rich in animal proteins and some fruits tend to produce acidic urine,

 while diets mainly composed of vegetables tend to produce alkali urine.